 (See references cited above for information on study results.)

-: P04405AM5 and P04889AM8; VICTOR-E3 and VICTOR-E4; NCT00523211 and NCT0047437014,15
+: P04405AM5 and P04889AM8; VICTOR-E3 and VICTOR-E4; NCT00523211 and NCT0047437016,17

 : VICTOR-E3 and VICTOR-E4 were two identically designed Phase III safety and efficacy trials that compared vicriviroc to placebo.

-: HIV-infected, treatment-experienced adults with CCR5-tropic HIV and who had resistance to two antiretroviral (ARV) drug classes or had at least 6 months of ARV therapy
+: HIV-infected, treatment-experienced adults with CCR5-tropic HIV and who had resistance to two antiretroviral (ARV) drug classes or had at least 6 months of ARV therapy.

 (See references cited above for information on study results.)

-In the Phase III trials VICTOR-E3 and VICTOR-E4, vicriviroc was comparable to placebo in terms of adverse events, with no significant differences in new AIDS diagnoses, malignancies, or other major adverse events.
-Study discontinuations due to adverse events occurred in 14% of participants receiving vicriviroc and in 8% of participants receiving placebo.16
+In the Phase III trials VICTOR-E3 and VICTOR-E4, oral vicriviroc was comparable to placebo in terms of adverse events, with no significant differences in new AIDS diagnoses, malignancies, or other major adverse events.
+Study discontinuations due to adverse events occurred in 14% of participants receiving vicriviroc and in 8% of participants receiving placebo.18

 No vicriviroc dosage adjustments are required when vicriviroc is co-administered with most ritonavir-boosted protease inhibitors.6